mwiladavies16-ai/ICT-111-PYTHON-/README.md

         choice = input("Enter choice (1-14): ")

         if choice == '14':
-            print("thank you for using this python calculator") break
+            print("good by thank you for using this calculator") break
         elif choice == '8':
             display_history()